 National Breweriana Auction

-CAMRA's 38th National Breweriana Auction - we'll be back again!
+CAMRA's 38th National Breweriana Auction - we're back again!

 Saturday 19th October 2024

 Thanks to everyone who came along to our 37th event.
-We are back again in October 2023, at the Burton Town Hall, for our 38th event.
-Timings as last year (see below).
-We are intending to have an interim catalogue online.
-If you would like to be notified when this is available, drop an email to: moc.kooltuo@enyrc.c.
+We are back again in October 2024, at the Burton Town Hall, for our 38th event.
+For timings, see below.

-Ever fancied owning a slice of brewing history?
+Have you ever fancied owning a slice of brewing history?
 Then this Auction is just the thing for you.
-Run by the Campaign for Real Ale, the National Breweriana Auction returns to Burton on Trent’s Town Hall to celebrate its 37th event on Saturday 21st October.
-It will have circa 150 interesting auction lots; everything from mirrors to trays; advertising signs, water jugs, flagons, bottles, books, brewery mirrors and pump clips as well as a few more unusual items.
-Plus we expect there will be a number of stands selling brewery memorabilia adding to the atmosphere in this wonderful Victorian venue.
+Run by the Campaign for Real Ale, the National Breweriana Auction returns to Burton on Trent’s Town Hall on Saturday 19th October.
+It will have circa 150 interesting auction lots; everything from mirrors to trays; advertising signs, water jugs, flagons, bottles, books and pump clips as well as a few more unusual items.
+Plus there will be a number of stands selling brewery memorabilia and a small bar selling beer and soft drinks to add to the atmosphere in this wonderful Victorian venue.

-If you have never been to the National Breweriana Auction before, the auction is great fun to take part in and is an opportunity to get some great bargains plus many of the items on sale can appreciate in value.
+You don’t have to be an expert to attend the National Breweriana Auction.
+The auction is great fun to take part in (or even just to watch) and it’s an opportunity to get some great bargains plus many of the items on sale can appreciate in value.
 And, of course, like any CAMRA event, there is some good beer on sale all day (from a local brewery).

-]Burton on Trent is easily accessible by train and the Town Hall is just a short walk from the railway station.
 The event starts at 10.30am with the opportunity to view the lots and browse the breweriana stands that will also be there.
 Bidding starts at noon and is normally finished by 3pm, giving a chance to have a final perusal of the stands before visiting some of Burton's iconic pubs and heading home.
-Entrance is by catalogue (£3.00), available on the day, or £4.45 (includes postage) in advance, by post from Bill Austin: 07789 900411 or moc.tenretnitb@1591nitsuab.
+Entrance is by catalogue (£3.00), available on the day, or in advance by post: £4.55 (first class), £5.40 (first class) from Bill Austin: 07831 688276 or moc.tenretnitb@1591nitsuab.
 If you can’t get there, postal bids are accepted, just contact Bill.
+Similarly contact Bill if you have Breweriana items, you would like to enter into the auction.
 Wheelchair accessible.
 For more details see: www.gandc.camra.org.uk.

 Please read the following section for details and guidance if you are thinking of attending or submitting lots.